anmol098/image-compression/README.md

 - npm >= 8.4.1
 - pm2
 - docker >= 20.10.17
-- redis running on port 6379 can be provided by env variable also not required if using docker to run the project
+- redis running on port 6379
+  - host and port can be provided by env variable also
+  - if using docker to run the project then these details are not required

 ## installation